 - Try to plant with seed saving in mind – which seeds would you like to save this year?

-- Begin hardening off early spring transplants with this article from The Reid Homestead; and plant when soil workable – you may still need freeze protection
+- Begin hardening off early spring transplants and plant when soil workable – you may still need freeze protection.

-- If you try to dig in it and it’s frozen, it’s not workable.
+- First of all, if you try to dig in the soil and it’s frozen, it’s not workable.

-- Step into your dirt; if big clods of wet mud come up with your boot, your soil is too wet.
+If it’s not frozen, step into your dirt;.
+If big clods of wet mud come up with your boot, your soil is too wet.

 April in the Raised Garden Beds

-- If soil is workable, direct sow carrot, beet, leaf lettuce, spinach, green onion, mustard
+- If soil is workable, direct sow carrot, beet, leaf lettuce, spinach, green onion, and mustard.

 - Are container gardens in your plans?
-Clear the deck and prepare your soils for spring crops
+Clear the deck and prepare the soils for container spring crops.

-- Build raised beds and fill with soil mix of choice – remember to include lots of compost, animal dung and mulch
+- Build raised garden beds and fill with soil mix of choice – remember to include lots of compost, animal dung, and mulch.

-- Pot up a seedlings that you started indoors if they’re not ready to be planted outside yet, but are too big for their seed trays – Stone Family Farmstead can teach you how with this article
+- Pot up a seedlings that you started indoors if they’re not ready to be planted outside yet, but are too big for their seed trays.

 A Word on Freeze vs. Frost